brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/README.md

 The main objective is to develop an algorithm using Python and other tools such as OpenCV for the automated review of the LEDs of a switch using a video stream - images - video.

-Each folder contains a different analysis.
+Each folder contains a different analysis and the media files used for tests of correct operation were added to the repositor.y